Welcome to today's edition of the Rush 24-7 podcast.

 The mission is to continue chaos in the Democrat Party, and that mission has to date been profoundly successful.

-Because the superdelegates in the Democrat Party will not heed my warning of last week to bag both the I'm telling you, the way to beat Obama was on display in that debate.
+I'm telling you, the way to beat Obama was on display in that debate.

 There was nothing magical.

-He was just your common ordinary everyday politician who didn't have a whole lot of experience, didn't quite know what he was talking about.
+He was just your common, ordinary, everyday politician who didn't have a whole lot of experience, didn't quite know what he was talking about.

-Your guy's dead, Hillary's dead.
+Your guy's dead.

 You need to bag these people and come up with a third candidate.